Pallasite, MG (main-group), anomalous metal composition

 In a 3-dimensional study of Brenham utilizing Electron Tomography Segmentation, it was revealed that all of the olivine is interconnected, as is most of the FeNi-metal (Spinsby et al., 2008).
 The remaining constituents, troilite and schreibersite, occur as a large but discontinuous network with some isolated pockets.
 The volume of olivine in their sampling (67%) approximates well the volume expected given a scenario of accumulation through settling from an established silicate layer.
 It was presumed these olivine crystals then recrystallized to form a continuous network.
 Thereafter, troilite and schreibersite were infused throughout the solid olivine matrix by a late-stage sulfidephosphide-bearing melt prior to complete solidification of the pallasite.

-Since cooling rates are the same for both rounded and angular olivines among main-group pallasites, and Brenham metal is also low in Ir, Yang et al. (2010) proposed that the olivines were annealed near the core-mantle boundary prior to the glancing impact which disrupted the body, and thereafter the residual molten metal from the outer core solidified around the rounded olivines.
+Since cooling rates are the same for both rounded and angular olivines among main-group pallasites, and Brenham metal is also low in Ir, Yang et al. (2010) proposed that the olivines were annealed near the core-mantle boundary prior to the glancing impact that disrupted the body, and thereafter the residual molten metal from the outer core solidified around the rounded olivines.
 Alternatively, Boesenberg et al. (2012) argue that the rounding of the olivine crystals occurs primarily from resorption at high temperatures (above ~1250°C) in the presence of silicate melt.
 Formation scenarios and classification schemes for the main-group pallasites can be found on the Imilac page.